karanpratapsingh/learn-go/README.md

 We can use the `sync.WaitGroup` using the following methods:

-- `Add(delta int)` takes in an integer value which is essentially the number of goroutines that the waitgroup has to wait for.
+- `Add(delta int)` takes in an integer value which is essentially the number of goroutines that the `WaitGroup` has to wait for.
 This must be called before we execute a goroutine.
 - `Done()` is called within the goroutine to signal that the goroutine has successfully executed.
 - `Wait()` blocks the program until all the goroutines specified by `Add()` have invoked `Done()` from within.